Skip to content

 The term "touch DNA" entered the literature after a 2007 paper by van Oorschot and Jones demonstrated that DNA of sufficient quality for STR profiling could be recovered from objects that a person had merely handled.
 The forensic community's initial enthusiasm was quickly tempered by admissibility challenges and proficiency failures that arose when the science was applied without adequate validation.
 The R v.
 Hoey judgment in Northern Ireland (2007) remains a landmark not because touch DNA was rejected on principle, but because the court required that the scientific process be fully documented and subjected to scrutiny at every step.
 That discipline has shaped how touch DNA is now handled in UK, US, Australian and European laboratories.

 The challenges of hair, bone and teeth are different in character from touch DNA: the problem is not cell transfer and secondary deposit so much as matrix complexity, inhibitor loading, and the degradation clock.
 Ancient skeletal material may carry fragments of nuclear DNA only a few hundred base pairs long; dental pulp from a submerged skeleton may be the only nuclear-DNA-bearing tissue intact.
-Working with these substrates requires laboratory protocols that differ substantially from blood-stain extraction, and the interpretation of any profile obtained must account for the stochastic effects that follow from template molecules in the tens to low hundreds.
+The bone biology underlying these preservation differences is grounded in the cell nucleus and mitochondrion as DNA reservoirs.
+Working with these substrates requires laboratory protocols that differ substantially from standard extraction methods, and the interpretation of any profile obtained must account for the stochastic effects that follow from template molecules in the tens to low hundreds.

 *Every hand leaves behind between 6 and 20,000 cells depending on how hard it gripped, for how long, and on what.*